tsoichinghin/vps-cpu-monitor/README.md

 pyinstaller --onefile monitor.py
 ```

-You will find a unix executable file name monitor in dist folder.
+You will find a unix executable file or exe file name monitor in dist folder.

 # Happy monitoring
 When the GUI is loaded, open Settings to upload your CSV file and start using this application.